kstenerud/concise-encoding/cte-specification.md

 The year field must be 4 or more digits long (not including the optional dash for era), and the month and day fields must be exactly 2 digits long.

 All dates in Gregorian format must use the Gregorian calendar.
-For dates prior to October 15th, 1582, the proplectic Gregorian calendar must used when outputting in this format (whereby the Gregorian calendar system is applied backwards preceeding its introduction).
-Care must be taken due to the 10 days (October 4th - October 14th, 1582) stricken from the calendar in the Gregorian reform.
+When outputting dates prior to October 15th, 1582, the proplectic Gregorian calendar must used (whereby the Gregorian calendar system is applied backwards preceding its introduction).
+Beware: Here be dragons!

 ##### Ordinal Date Format